 A not uncommon mistake amongst first-time visitors to the Dominican Republic is to expect that the food would be close to Mexican food.
 How do these two countries’ cuisines compare?

 Following our series comparing other Latin American and Caribbean cuisines with ours, we now tackle one of Latin America's most complex, rich, and better-known cuisines.
-What are the differences between Dominican and Mexican food?
+What are the differences between Mexican and Dominican Republic food?

 Con o sin picante?